EdwinVeliz/Pro-Soccer-Statistics/ProjectRoadMap.md

-- [ ] Create title for Program
+- [x] Create title for Program
-- [ ] Gather project idea and it's description
+- [x] Gather project idea and it's description of Pro-Soccer-Stastics
+- [x] Create a collaborative repository for my team
+- [x] Create README.md
+- [ ] Find a data source similiar and other repositories to help create a further idea....